How to crack SSC CHSL exam in the first attempt?

 - What will the difficulty level of these questions in the upcoming exam?
 So that, you can allocate much time to that topic of a particular section.

-Mock test and Online Test series
+Mock tests and online test series

 It is always more appropriate to test your knowledge level for further improvements.
-Allocate time for the mock test or online test series regularly.
+Allocate time for the mock tests or online test series regularly.
 You can go for any mock test available in the market or online media.
-Practicing mock tests/online test series will give you an idea of your preparation and improvements in the weaker areas.
+Practicing mock tests/online test series will give you an idea for your preparation and improvements in the weaker areas.
 These are very important to prepare in a more sensible and meaningful way.
 It also boosts your confidence and brushes up your concepts and existing knowledge.